Fenlon37/hangman976/README.md

 DRAFT - TO BE CHANGED

 ## Usage instructions
-1. The script will be run providing a random name from a defined list
+1. The script will be run providing a random name from a defined list.
-2. The user will input a letter of their choice
+2. The user will input a letter of their choice.
-3. The program will validate the user input to check selection is valid
+3. The program will validate the user input to check selection is valid.
-4. If valid the program will determine whether the letter is within the selected word
+4. If valid, the program will determine whether the letter is within the selected word.
-5. The process repeats from step 2
+5. The process repeats from step 2.
 6. The user has a predetermined number of attempts to obtain all of the letters in the word.
-7. Should the word be guessed or the user have used all of their attempts the game will end and the outcome will be provided to the user.
+7. Should the word be guessed, or the user have used all of their attempts, the game will end and the outcome will be provided to the user.

 ### File structure
 TBD